-But after the excitement of having the bride pop the bridesmaid question to you wears off, you may find yourself flustered over where to start or even if it is your "job" to start anything.
-Sure, you can scour the Internet, dial up experienced friends, or ask strangers for advice on what to do and more importantly what not to do.
+But after the excitement of having the bride pop the bridesmaid question to you wears off, you may find yourself flustered over where to start or even though it might be your "job" to start anything.
+Sure, you can scour the Internet, call on experienced friends, or ask strangers for advice on what to do and more importantly what not to do.

 But no matter how much you read up on how to be the most perfect bridesmaid ever, and no matter how many times you've been a bridesmaid before, whether that's once, twice, or a handful of times, you will find yourself making the kind of mistakes that will leave you with one too many blisters, headaches, or just simply wishing that you would have negotiated the terms of your bridesmaid role ahead of time.
 You may even find yourself fidgeting around the idea of backing out of your bridesmaid duties or convincing yourself that being a bridesmaid once is more than enough.